Seven Springs Story

 Watch his TedX talk here.

-Wendy and Danny have a beautiful organic farm called Santosa in Pulaski, Alabama where they mix southern hospitality with Ayurvedic wisdom.
-They found us online and ever since then we’ve been inseparable.
+Wendy and Danny have a beautiful organic farm called Santosa in Pulaski, Tennessee where they mix southern hospitality with Ayurvedic wisdom.
+They join us at Seven Springs during retreats to provide meals and so much more.
+Wendy holds a 500hr certification in Yoga Therapy, as well as lifetimes of wisdom.
+She nurtures those at Seven Springs in our minds, bodies, spirits, and our bellies.
 To say that they’re the kitchen staff is like saying yoga is stretching.
 They are SO MUCH more than that.
 Whether it’s building labyrinths, sharing ancient eastern wisdom, or offering a comforting ear to people in times of need, they have made themselves a cornerstone of the Seven Springs experience.